 It's often said that entrepreneurs can do well by doing good.
 Entrepreneurs display concern for the good of the larger society in their role, through good work, helping others or support of educational, civic, social or charitable activities.
 They also display organizational or financial success and achievement.
-At the Chaifetz School, these values are the root of our entrepreneurial education and center.
+At Saint Louis University's Chaifetz School, these values are the root of our entrepreneurial education and center.

 Entrepreneurial Thinking for Generations